M.S. in Kinesiology, Emphasis in Exercise Physiology

 The Exercise Physiology program prepares students for teaching and research careers in exercise physiology.
-HLKN offers a M.S. in Kinesiology, with an emphasis in Exercise Physiology, and a Ph.D. in Exercise Physiology.
+KNSM offers a M.S. in Kinesiology, with an emphasis in Exercise Physiology, and a Ph.D. in Exercise Physiology.

 Several exercise physiology laboratories provide students with state-of-the-art instructional facilities in which it study and learn.
 The laboratories use technologies that allow online collection and processing of data, sophisticated control of in vivo and in vitro animal preparations and the opportunity to analyze a wide range of physiological parameters.
-In addition to work conducted in the laboratories, supplemental experiences are available in medicine, veterinary medicine, biology, biochemistry, bioengineering and animal science.
+In addition, to work conducted in the laboratories, supplemental experiences are available in:

 Students also have the opportunity to work with the graduate training program in Space Life Sciences.